evacougnon/ROMS_MertzTest/README.txt

 ** 20/11/2013 -- modified from Dave's edits
-in ROMS/External/ocean_icetest.in: Fixed ocean_icetest.in to have the correct CPP flag in ROMS/Nonlinear/step2d_LF_AM3.h: Corrected CPP code in step2d routine
+in ROMS/External/ocean_icetest.in: Fixed ocean_icetest.in to have the correct CPP flag in ROMS/Nonlinear/step2d_LF_AM3.h: Corrected CPP code in step2d routine in ROMS/Nonlinear/IceShelf/iceshelf_vbc.F: l.514 There is an error in the calculation of the drag stresses, sustr and svstr, in the quadratic parameterisation.
+This is a coding error, where cff2 is used instead of cff1.

 ** 15/10/2013 -- modified by evacougnon:
 in ROMS/Nonlinear/IceShelf/iceshelf_vbc.F (from l.197 to 204):
 # ifdef DISTRIBUTE
 #  ifdef EW_PERIODIC
       logical :: EW_PERIODIC=.TRUE.